-11. ECONOMIC DEPENDENCIES
+10. ECONOMIC DEPENDENCIES

 RWA incurs common administrative expenses to operate both RWA and SGA.
 RWA relies upon reimbursement of these expenses by SGA.
-As discussed in Note 1, summary of significant accounting policies, SGA reimbursed \$526,172 for the year ended June 30, 2022 which represents 38% of RWA's total administrative expenses.
-Additionally, RWA relies upon subscription-based programs to pay for administration expenses of 63% for the year ended June 30, 2022.
+As discussed in Note 1, summary of significant accounting policies, SGA reimbursed \$746,470 and \$526,172 for the years ended June 30, 2023 and 2022 which represents 25% and 38% of RWA's total administrative expenses, respectively.
+Additionally, RWA relies upon subscription-based programs to pay for administration expenses of 23% and 39% for the years ended June 30, 2023 and 2022, respectively.
 The WEP represents a substantial portion of the subscription-based programs that contributes towards administrative expenses.
 To the extent subscription-based programs did not exist or were reduced, RWA membership dues would need to increase to fund operating expenses.